PaoloBonicco7/parasol-datasets/README.md

 - Develop strategies for integrating AI into legal research and document analysis.
 - Explore the potential of AI to provide insights into legal terminology and concepts based on Italian law.

-We encourage you to delve into the dataset and explore the possibilities it unveils for the intersection of AI and law.
+We encourage you to delve into the dataset and explore the possibilities it unveils for the intersection of AI and contract analysis.